AndyGoodwin16/DataJobExploration/README.md

 PgAdmin/SQL because our dataset fits well in a table</p>
 <br>
 <p><em>Details on visuals-</em>
--Bar Chart
+1.Bar Chart
-    -Uses three buttons to switch between datasets -Scatter Plot
+    -Uses three buttons to switch between datasets 2.Scatter Plot
-    -Cost of living index versus median salary for data scientist by state -utilizes tooltips to show more information when mousing over data point -Data Table
+    -Cost of living index versus median salary for data scientist by state -utilizes tooltips to show more information when mousing over data point 3.Data Table
     -sorts data by the column name
     -has all 707 lines of the data
-    -search function throughout the entire dataset -Maps
+    -search function throughout the entire dataset 4.Maps
     -Has three gradient heat maps showing cost of living index, salary and cost of living differential, and average salary by state</p>